dmo575/java-dmo/RENDERER.md

 **PSEUDO**
 ```
-// a method on our canvas class where we can just paint to our application canvas
+// a method on our canvas class where we can just paint to our application canvas.
+If you are using java.awt then this fits right in with you, if not then you should be able to translate this scenario to your environment withouth much trouble since its just defining a place where we can tell the canvas what and how to paint.
 Canvas.paint()
     // we create our 3D world here by creating some 3D points
     vectors[] points = { ... }